University of Michigan-Flint

 ROI Score: 56/100 · Below Average Value

 University of Michigan-Flint earns a 56 ROI score in the Below Average Value tier.
-The headline strength is one of the lowest net prices in this batch: in-state tuition is $14,704, but the average net price drops dramatically to $7,007 thanks to substantial Michigan Achievement Scholarship aid, putting four-year total at just $28,028.
+The headline strength is one of the lowest net prices in our dataset: in-state tuition is $14,704, but the average net price drops dramatically to $7,007 thanks to substantial Michigan Achievement Scholarship aid, putting four-year total at just $28,028.
 Ten-year median earnings of $53,230 produce a 65 percent earnings premium - the strongest sub-score on the card.
 Median debt of $25,000 yields a debt-to-earnings of 0.679 and 9.2-year payback.
 What drags the score down is completion (40.3 percent) and repayment (52.4 percent three years out, with little progress over time).
 UM-Flint serves a heavily commuter and adult-learner population in a city with significant economic challenges, and many students stop out for financial or family reasons before earning a degree.
 Pell rate is 38.6 percent and enrollment is 4,411.
 For students who finish, the nursing pipeline alone produces $80K-plus entry-level earnings and excellent ROI.
 The challenge is finishing.

 University of Michigan-Flint